ldipotetjob/mojitoverde/content/posts/2017-03-21-scalanutshell.md

 ```scala
 def map[B](f: (A) ⇒ B): List[B]
 ```
-On next code segment a new list is created by applying a function to each items in the collection.
-The two lines return the same collection, so let see the utility of the placeholder(**\_**) in thi scenario:
+In code segment below, a new list is created by applying a function to each item in the collection.
+The two lines return the same collection, so let's see the utility of the placeholder(**\_**) in this scenario:

 ```scala
 List(10,20,30,40,50).map(_ * 2) //res13: List[Int] = List(20, 40, 60, 80, 100)